innerspacetrainings/Prace.js/docs/index.md

 You can use regular expressions for the pull requests title, body and branch name.
 If you add more than one condition to a section, Prace will check that **at least one condition** is met.
 If you want a title to comply with all your conditions, you'll have to write one regex that encapsulates all of them.

 If you don't know regex, there are a lot of [good tutorials](https://regexone.com/) out there.
+You can also test your expressions using an [online tool](https://regex101.com/).

 #### Reviewers